 Whale watching season happens from December through April.
 I would imagine that guests see quite a bit of activity out in the ocean from the resort during this time.

 The resort is just as fabulous for couples and singles.
-In fact, the fall is considered couples’ season and I’m not going to lie that I was sad to miss boozy shave ice by the pool among other adult activities on tap for the fall.
+In fact, the fall is considered couples’ season.
+I’m not going to lie that I was sad to miss boozy shave ice by the pool among other adult activities on tap for the fall.

-I still feel like there is so much to mention, but conclude by saying that this is an excellent resort for families in search of a Hawaiian vacation.
-We left feeling rejuvenated, reconnected and ready to tackle the school year.
+I still feel like there is so much to mention, but conclude by saying that this is the best resort in Maui for families in search of a Hawaiian vacation.
+We left feeling rejuvenated, reconnected, and ready to tackle the school year.
 We’ll be back.

 Have you stayed at Four Seasons Resort Maui at Wailea?